godotengine/godot-docs/tutorials/scripting/gdscript/static_typing.rst

         health_points -= damage
         return health_points <= 0

-You can also use your own classes as return types:
+You can also use your own classes or traits as return types:

 ::